Rishthegreat/Notes/School/Subjuntivo.md

 - First step is to put it in the yo form with stem changes
 - Then, drop the o
-- Add on the opposite ending
+- Add on the ending (ar and er/ir is reversed)
-	- AR
+	- AR - e, es, e, emos, en
+	- ER/IR - a, as, a, amos, an

+- Irregular stems